pshihn/windtalk/README.md

 Windtalk exports a function or an object from within an iFrame or Window.
 This can now be invoked from any other window.

 * All calls are async.
-Works great with promises, async/await
+Works great with async/await
-* Only 693 bytes gzipped
+* Only 677 bytes gzipped

 ## Motivation